7x14 Microgreen Tray Kit: Complete Growing Guide for Beginners

 - Excessive wear or degradation

-Important note: The silicone contains a fiberglass core for structural support.
-This is food-safe and normal, but it's another reason to avoid cutting or damaging the sheets.
+Important note: Our 1.2mm silicone is virgin food-grade platinum-cured silicone with a fiberglass mesh core.
+It's BPA-free, FDA compliant per 21 CFR 177.2600, and LFGB Tested & Compliant.
+The fiberglass core is food-safe and provides structural support, but it's another reason to avoid cutting or damaging the silicone.

 Production Capacity and Cost Analysis